Cauana/EstruturadeDados/README.md

 # Data Structures <br id=a>

 This repository contains implementations of various data structures using C and Python.
-Data structures play a fundamental role in the development of efficient and scalable software, aiding in the effective organization and manipulation of data.
+Data structures play a fundamental role in the development of efficient and scalable software, aiding in the effective organization and data manipulation.

 ## Implemented Data Structures